10 Oldest Radio Stations Of All Time | Radio.co

 Started as: British Broadcasting Company

 The Marconi Company was founded in 1897 by the Italian inventor, Guglielmo Marconi.
-Marconi himself is largely considered the father of radio, as he created the early technologies that made it possible.
+Marconi himself is largely considered the father of radio as he created the early technologies that made it possible.

 Following the protest on the Marconi company's ban, Marconi and a group of engineers were licensed once again by the The General Post Office in 1922.
-This time they were given a monopoly on broadcasting in the UK, and they formed the BBC - which then was British Broadcasting Company.
+This time they were given a monopoly on broadcasting in the UK, and they formed the BBC - which then was the British Broadcasting Company.

 It was only when the British Broadcasting Company was nationalised a few years later that it became how we know it today, the British Broadcasting Corporation.
 Nowadays there are many different stations under BBC Radio.
 But listeners can know what they're listening to is a continuation of oldest station in the UK.